ADD SOME TEXT THROUGH CUSTOMIZER

 Cindy: This is something best discussed with your hair colorist ahead of a color appointment.
 It might be that a mix of techniques is best for you.
 It totally depends on what kind of result you want and how much maintenance you are willing to put in.

-For traditional highlights, what’s the maintenance like, and how often do I
+For traditional highlights, what’s the maintenance like, and how often do I need to visit the salon?

 Cindy: Traditional highlights need to be topped up every 4-6 weeks as the grow-out can be really obvious.
 Baby-lights grow out a little softer so can be pushed to every 8 weeks normally.

-For balayage, what’s the maintenance like and how often do I need to visit
+For balayage, what’s the maintenance like and how often do I need to visit the salon?

 Nathan: Balayage maintenance can differ from client to client, but as a guide clients usually come every 4 months for a top-up.
 We do, however, recommend that they come every 8 weeks for a toner as these can often wash out and fade over time especially if they have been on holiday in the sun and pool.
 Nobody wants brassy tones in their beautifully balayage hair.